-The information that is permissible includes:
+The information that is permissible and required per the institution includes:

-- name, address of investigator and research facility;

-- condition under study and or purpose of the research;

-- summary of inclusion / exclusion criteria;
+- name, address of principal investigator and research facility; - condition under study and/or purpose of the research; - summary of inclusion/exclusion criteria;

-- brief list of procedures involved;

-- time commitment required;

-- compensation/reimbursement;

-- location of research and contact person for further information.
+- brief list of procedures involved; - brief list of participation benefits, if any (e.g., a no-cost health examination) - time commitment required; - compensation/reimbursement and amount; - location of research and contact person for further information - IRB stamp of approval displaying the IRB number and approval date.

 Additional guidelines to be followed should be very clear that research participation is being solicited.
+Avoid phrases such as "help needed" or "subjects wanted."
+The recommended wording is "You are invited" or "Participants Invited."

-- The following information is not permissible and should be not included in posted notices or recorded descriptions of the research: - claims, either explicit or implicit, that the drug, biologic, device or other type of intervention is safe or effective for the purposes under investigation; - catchy words like "free" or "exciting"; - claims, either explicit or implicit, that the test article is known to be equivalent or superior to any other drug, biologic, device or intervention; - terms such as "new treatment," "new medication" or "new drug" without explaining that the test article is investigational, meaning non-FDA-approved; - promise of "free medical treatment," when the intent is only to say that participants will not be charged for taking part in the investigation; - an emphasis on the payment or the amount to be paid, by such means as larger or bold type.
+The following information is not permissible and should be not included in posted notices or recorded descriptions of the research:

+- claims, either explicit or implicit, that the drug, biologic, device or other type of intervention is safe or effective for the purposes under investigation; - catchy words like "free" or "exciting"; - claims, either explicit or implicit, that the test article is known to be equivalent or superior to any other drug, biologic, device or intervention; - terms such as "new treatment," "new medication" or "new drug" without explaining that the test article is investigational, meaning non-FDAapproved; - promise of "free medical treatment," when the intent is only to say that participants will not be charged for taking part in the investigation; - an emphasis on the payment or the amount to be paid, by such means as larger or bold type.
 The IRB has the authority to approve whether compensation information shall be included in the advertisement.